 This file contains only the geometry definition (and a default EXPANSIONS) definition).
 In order to use this mesh, a CONDITIONS section must be supplied detailing the solver and parameters to use.

 To validate the mesh visually, we can use a utility such as Paraview or VisIt.
-To do this, run the command which generates an unstructured VTK file test.vtu.
+To do this, we can use the FieldConvert command using:

-XmlToVtk test.xml
+FieldConvert test.xml test.vtu